Guide to Canoeing in Voyageurs National Park

 Quiet

 National parks are often pretty crowded, so if you’re looking to avoid crowds, consider Voyageurs.
-Where parks like Great Smoky Mountains National Park saw 12.5 million visitors in 2019, Voyageurs saw fewer than 233,000.
+Where parks like Great Smoky Mountains National Park saw 12.5 million visitors, Voyageurs saw fewer than 233,000.
 In our time on Kabetogama Lake, one of the thirty lakes in Voyageurs National Park, we seldom saw another boat and regularly had entire islands to ourselves.
 Rainy Lake is the most popular spot in the Park, but even it doesn't see as many visitors as other parks.
 If you’re looking for a quiet getaway, look no further than the backcountry of Voyageurs.

 Stars